AdobeDocs/campaign-classic.en/help/integrations/using/oauth-technical-account.md

 The Service Account (JWT) credential is being deprecated by Adobe, Campaign integrations with Adobe solutions and apps must now rely on OAuth Server-to-Server credential.

-* If you have implemented inbound integrations with Campaign, you must migrate your Technical Account as detailed [in this documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#_blank).
+If you have implemented inbound or outbound integrations with Campaign, you must upgrade your Campaign environment to v7.4.1 and migrate your Technical Account to oAuth as detailed [in this documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#_blank).
 Existing Service Account (JWT) credentials will continue to work until January 27, 2025.

-* If you have implemented outbound integrations, such as Campaign-Analytics integration or Experience Cloud Triggers integration, they will continue to work until until January 27, 2025.
-However, before that date, you must upgrade your Campaign environment to v7.4.1 and migrate your Technical Account to oAuth.
-As the creation of new Service Account (JWT) credentials in the Developer Console is no longer possible starting June 3, 2024, you cannot create a new outbound integration relying on JWT after this date
+Once migration is done, you must associate your new credential to Campaign as explained in [this section](#add-credentials).

-## Create new Oauth service account for new integrations {#oauth-service}
+## Create new Oauth technical account for new integrations {#oauth-service}

 1. Access Adobe Developer console and log in as **System Administrator** of your Organization.